Senior Vice President of International Newsgathering, TV and Digital

 She has also restructured newsgathering within CNN and made some high-profile hires including International Security Editor Nick Paton Walsh and Chief International Investigative Correspondent Nima Elbagir among others.

-Rayner previously served as Vice President and Managing Editor for Europe, Middle East and Africa.
-Based in CNN's London bureau, she oversaw the network's operations and staff within this region, developing CNN's editorial coverage strategy.
-During her tenure, CNN International was twice named the RTS 'News Channel of the Year' in 2013 and 2014.
+Rayner previously served as CNN's Vice President and Managing Editor for Europe, Middle East and Africa.
+In that role she was responsible for the network's operation sand staff across the region including programming, features, business, digital and sport as well as newsgathering.
+During her tenure in London, CNN International was twice named the RTS News Channel of the Year in 2013 and 2014.

 Rayner joined CNN in 2008 as Director of CNN International Productions and quickly established the award-winning documentary series World's Untold Stories.
 She was soon promoted to Managing Editor and London Bureau Chief, launching a raft of new programs including Connect the World and Quest Means Business.
 She spearheaded the network's coverage of the 2011 Royal Wedding, the 2012 London Olympics and played a central editorial and coordinating role in CNN's reporting of the Arab Spring, the crisis in Ukraine and the passing of Nelson Mandela.

 Rayner joined CNN from the UK's Channel Four, where she last served as senior foreign editor at Channel Four News, overseeing the Iraq and Afghanistan wars, the Israel-Hezbollah war and a run of first live programs from inside Iran with news presenter Jon Snow.
 She had previously set up the network's highly successful Independent's Fund, commissioning and executive producing factual independent filmmaking from across the world with the experience of filmmaking and running an independent production company behind her.